djangonaut-space/program/getting-started-volunteer.md

 **Session Organizer:**
-Session Organizers are the team that assure the excellent success of our program.
+Session Organizers are responsible for recruiting, coordinating and supporting the other participants in the session.
 Team is formed with different roles:
 1. Navigator Coordinator
 2. Captain Coordinator